 In this section, we describe our progress to date across key areas of our social responsibility and modern slavery due diligence strategy.
 We also outline our planned steps for the next few years to strengthen this work.
-We recognise that our industry and supply chain is being severely impacted by the effects of the COVID-19 pandemic and current global challenges such as the war in Ukraine, and we will do everything we can to keep to our planned next steps, but we also acknowledge that due to the current constraints in place around the world and travelling in particular, we may have to adjust our plans to more effectively meet the needs of the workers throughout our business and supply chain.
+We recognise that our industry and supply chain is being severely impacted by the effects of current global challenges such as the war in Ukraine, and we will do everything we can to keep to our planned next steps, but we also acknowledge that due to the current constraints in place around the world, we may have to adjust our plans to more effectively meet the needs of the workers throughout our business and supply chain.